-- Studies outside the sub-Saharan region. - Studies that solely concentrated on reports on only training programmes, policies and strategies limited in scope and depth of discussions on AI adoption, acceptance, benefits and threats of AI usage, and technical reports. - Studies that focused on AI adoption, acceptance, benefits and threats of AI usage, written in other language apart from English.
+- Studies outside the sub-Saharan region.

+- Studies that solely concentrated on reports on only training programmes, policies and strategies limited in scope and depth of discussions on AI adoption, acceptance, benefits and threats of AI usage, and technical reports.

+- Studies that focused on AI adoption, acceptance, benefits and threats of AI usage, written in a language other than English.

 Search terms were constructed to reflect the core focus of the review, with keyword combinations such as: TITLE-ABS-KEY ("AI Adoption and Acceptance" AND "education" AND "factors influencing AI usage" AND "institutions" AND "sub-Saharan Africa" AND "West Africa" AND "East Africa" AND "Central Africa" AND "Southern Africa") AND PUBYEAR >= 2013.
-This general search was complemented by a country-specific search strategy aimed at capturing AI-research outputs focused on individual countries within the region.
-Countries included in the search string were: "Angola" OR "Benin" OR "Botswana" OR "Burkina Faso" OR "Burundi" OR "Cape Verde" OR "Cameroon" OR "Central African republic" OR "Chad" OR "Comoros" OR "Congo" OR "DR, Congo" OR "Cote d'Ivoire" OR "Equatorial Guinea" OR "Eritrea" OR "Eswatini" OR "Ethiopia" OR "Gabon" OR "Gambia Ghana" OR "Guinea" OR "Guinea Bissau" OR "Kenya" OR "Lesotho" OR "Liberia" OR "Madagascar" OR "Malawi" OR "Mali" OR "Mauritania" OR "Mauritius" OR "Mozambique" OR "Namibia" OR "Niger" OR "Nigeria" OR "Rwanda" OR "Sao Tome & Principe" OR "Senegal" OR "Seychelles" OR "Sierra Leon" OR "Somalia" OR "South Africa" OR "South Sudan" OR "Sudan" OR "Tanzania" OR "Togo" OR "Uganda" OR "Zambia" OR "Zimbabwe.
+This general search was complemented by a country-specific search strategy designed to capture AI research outputs focused on individual countries within the region.
+Countries included in the search string were: "Angola" OR "Benin" OR "Botswana" OR "Burkina Faso" OR "Burundi" OR "Cape Verde" OR "Cameroon" OR "Central African Republic" OR "Chad" OR "Comoros" OR "Congo" OR "DR Congo" OR "Cote d'Ivoire" OR "Equatorial Guinea" OR "Eritrea" OR "Eswatini" OR "Ethiopia" OR "Gabon" OR "Gambia" OR "Ghana" OR "Guinea Bissau" OR "Kenya" OR "Lesotho" OR "Liberia" OR "Madagascar" OR "Malawi" OR "Mali" OR "Mauritania" OR "Sao Tome & Principe" OR "Senegal" OR "Seychelles" OR "Sierra Leone" OR "Somalia" OR "South Africa" OR "South Sudan" OR "Sudan" OR "Tanzania" OR "Togo" OR "Uganda" OR "Zambia" OR "Zimbabwe.

 Boolean functions were also used in the database searches.
 The reference pages of retrieved articles were chain searched (through the snowballing technique) for relevant articles.
-The articles were then sorted and organized based on the predetermined criteria.
+The articles were then sorted and organised based on the predetermined criteria.
 During the selection of articles for the study, several steps were followed.
-Table 1 showcases the criteria for the inclusion and exclusion of articles, whereas Figure 1 depicts the article selection process.
-At the end of the search from the above-listed database sources (i.e. Scopus, African Journals Online, Africa Digital Library, and PubMed), 96 articles were obtained for the review (Appendix A).
+Table 1 outlines the criteria for article inclusion and exclusion, while Figure 1 illustrates the article selection process.
+At the end of the search from the above-listed database sources (i.e., Scopus, African Journals Online, Africa Digital Library, and PubMed), 96 articles were identified for review (Appendix A).